 It is worth learning and thinking critically about international development and social justice as you consider and plan for your project.
 Here are some resources you may find helpful:

 Upcoming Events: NA

-Join us to understand how to distill, articulate and assess impact for social impact efforts/projects.
+Join us to understand how to distil, articulate and assess impact for social impact efforts/projects.
 With a focus on enhancing effectiveness and sustainability, this session would be most useful for students who are currently involved in social impact efforts.
-Register here by 20 January 2017 2359 if you’d like to attend.
+Register here by 20 January 2017 2359 if you would like to attend.

 Doing Good Well